madhathacker/cyber.blog/_posts/2023-04-29-wsa-forensics.md

 1. Through the Amazon AppStore
 2. Manually installing an APK

-When an app is installed into WSA, the host Windows operating system is notified creates a number of artifacts:
+When an app is installed into WSA, the host Windows operating system is notified and generates a number of helpful artifacts:
 - A .lnk file is generated in the directory `C:\Users\acbuc\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\` that contains a link to launch the app using the WSAClient.exe: